jomart-gsu/lect19-demo-006/README.md

 This is the base README.
+Branch 1 rules!